Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Introduction

-Finally, we do not impose any restriction on the spatial patterns of interference.
+Finally, our methodology allows for arbitrary patterns of spatial and temporal interference.
 As such, our estimation method does not require the separation of units into minimally interacting sets \citep[e.g.,][]{tchetgen2017auto}.
 Nor does it rely on an outcome modelling approach that entails specifying a functional form of spillover effects based on, for example, geographic distance.
 Instead, we view our data as a single time series of maps, which record the locations of treatment and outcome realizations as well as the geographic coordinates of other relevant events.
-Our estimation and inferential methods build on the time-series causal inference approach of \citet{boji:shep:19}.
-We propose a spatially-smoothed inverse probability weighting estimator and show that the estimator is consistent and asymptotically normal under a sufficient set of reasonable assumptions (Section~\ref{sec:estimation}).
-We conduct simulation studies to assess the finite sample performance of the proposed estimator (Section~\ref{sec:simulations}).
+Our estimation builds on the time-series causal inference approach pioneered by \citet{boji:shep:19}.